BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/03 - Planning, Installation and Configuration.md

 For a SQL Server BDC in an AKS environment, for an optimal experience while validating basic scenarios, you should use at least three agent VMs with at least 4 vCPUs and 32 GB of memory each.

-With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-aks?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server Big Data Cluster on AKS here</a>.
+With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-on-aks?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server big data cluster on AKS here</a>.

 <p style="border-bottom: 1px solid lightgrey;"></p>